Ephebo/College-Algebra/README.md

 # Pymath
-A python repository with application to deal with high school math.
+A python repository with applications to deal with high school math.

 |                 ✅ Pythagorean Theorem                       |